Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 commercializes derivative works,

-materially breaches Section 3.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period,
+commits a Material Breach of Section 3.1 (Benchmarking), which shall be grounds for immediate termination upon written notice without a cure period,

 builds competing infrastructure.